 - Responses to short answer questions concisely and effectively identify choice of topic, explain why their story is important to their community, and describe its significance to Canadian history.

-- Thirty recipients will be invited to attend a two-day virtual youth forum in July 2021 (date TBD).
+- Thirty recipients will be invited to attend a two-day virtual youth forum (date TBD).

-- Recipients will have the opportunity to contribute to a post-contest publication that will be distributed to students and teachers across the country in early 2022.
+- Recipients will have the opportunity to contribute to a post-contest publication that will be distributed to students and teachers across the country.

 - Contest recipients will receive a one-year complimentary subscription to their choice of either Canada’s History magazine or Kayak: Canada’s History Magazine for Kids.